ClonyPDF home

 Compliance notice: Passport photo background color requirements are set by each country's issuing authority and may be updated without notice.
 This page reflects requirements as currently published by major authorities.
 Always verify against your official application portal or consulate before submitting.
 Passport Photo Maker helps you produce compliant photos but does not guarantee application approval.

-The requirement for a plain, light background is near-universal among ICAO member states — virtually every major issuing authority will reject a photo with a patterned, coloured, or shadowed background.
-However, the exact shade varies.
-The US accepts white or off-white; the UK permits plain light grey or cream; Australia requires plain white or off-white.
-The single most important variation is the UK's acceptance of grey, which most other authorities do not share.
+The requirement for a plain, light background is near-universal among ICAO member states — virtually every major issuing authority will reject a photo with a patterned, coloured or shadowed background.
+What varies is the exact shade, and there are two variations worth knowing: the UK's acceptance of light grey, which the US and Canada do not share, and France's refusal of white, which is the reverse of the US rule.

 Is Your Background the Right Colour?
 Check It Now

-Upload your photo and Passport Photo Maker will flag background colour, shadow, and uniformity issues for you — before you print or submit.
+Upload your photo and Passport Photo Maker will flag background colour, shadow and uniformity issues — before you print or submit.

 What the tool checks